Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Experimental Results

-\paragraph*{Running times and memory reporting} For each query, we kept the best of five runs.
+\paragraph*{Running times and memory reporting}\quad For each query, we keep the best of five runs.
 For Qizx/DB, each individual run consists of two repeated runs (``\texttt{-r 2}''), the second one being always faster.
-For MonetDB, before each of the five runs, the server was exited properly and restarted.
-We monitored the memory usage by reading, every 200 ms during the duration of the tested program, the \texttt{/proc/pid/statm} pseudo-file provided by Linux.
-More specifically, we monitored the so-called \emph{resident set size}, which corresponds to the amount of process memory actually mapped in physical memory.
-For MonetDB, we kept track of the memory usage of both server and client.
-The peak of memory reported was the sum of client's peak plus server's peak.
+For MonetDB, before each batch of five runs, the server is exited properly and restarted.
+For all systems, we exclude from the running times the time used for loading the index into main memory (based on the engines' timing reports). \no{We monitored the memory usage by reading, every 200 ms during the duration of the tested program, the \texttt{/proc/pid/statm} pseudo-file provided by Linux.
+More specifically, we monitored the so-called \emph{resident set size}, which corresponds to the amount of process memory actually mapped in physical memory.} We monitor the \emph{resident set size} of each process which corresponds to the amount of process memory actually mapped in physical memory. \no{For MonetDB, we kept track of the memory usage of both server and client. }

-For the tests where serialization was involved, we serialized to the \texttt{/dev/null} device (that is, all the results were discarded without causing any output operation).
+For the tests in which serialization is involved we serialize to the \texttt{/dev/null} device (that is, all the results are discarded without causing any output operation).

 \no{ However, we assured that for all tested queries the amount of serialized data was roughly the same (the handling of ignorable white spaces, order of attributes or indentation of the output file caused the different outputs to be slightly different), such that for each implementation the serialization work was the same.
 This was necessary since, for instance, Qizx/DB seems to interleave query execution and query serialization: the serialization time of two different queries returning the \emph{same results} would often differ by orders of magnitude, thus indicating that some computation occurs during the serialization of the results. }